- Age group: 5th - 7th graders

 - Goal: Provide quality technique instruction in both classic and skate skiing, while encouraging good sports ethics, healthy competition, and celebrating the joy of skiing.
 Racing is encouraged but not required.

-- Practices: Devos meet three times weekly (Tuesdays & Thursdays 3:45 - 5pm, Saturdays 10 - 11:30am), starting starting Thursday, January 2nd, 2020.
-We will ski until we run out of snow.
+- Practices: Devos meet three times weekly for 7 weeks (Tuesdays & Thursdays 3:45 - 5pm, Saturdays 10 - 11:30am), starting in late December or early January.
 Optional fall training starts in November.

 - Registration Fee: $225